 This can’t be happening, she thought.
 I have to get out of here!
 They’re going to kill me!

 “Let me!”
 Eddie eagerly requested.
 “I deserve to be the one.
-You did shoot me, remember?”
+You shot me, remember?”

 Perhaps staring into Earl’s eyes had made her go mad.
-Otherwise, the idea that was swimming through her head wouldn’t be there.
+Otherwise, the thought swimming around in her head wouldn’t be there.

 Haley started putting the fragments of the day’s events together in her head, one piece at a time, from the moment that the figure ran out in front of her until she was rescued by Dave.
-Upon the completion of the puzzle, the conclusive theory that she came up with was even more batshit crazy than the brief consideration she’d given it earlier in the truck.
-Going against everything she believed in, it became clear to her why they were so curious about what she’d seen.
+Upon the completion of the puzzle, the conclusive theory that she came up with was even more bat shit crazy than the brief consideration she’d given it earlier in the truck.
+Going against everything she believed in, she realized why they were so curious about what she’d seen.